 Hands-on Plants Workshops

-6-7:30pm on select Tuesdays through fall and early winter
+6-7:30pm on select Tuesdays (see dates below) through early spring

-Relax in front of the fireplace in our pavilion with some light refreshments and a glass of wine while you get your hands on plants this season creating decorations for your home, inside and out!
-All workshops end with you taking home your creation and all workshops led by Monk Gardens' horticulturist, Marissa Ashbeck.
+Relax in front of the fireplace in our pavilion with a glass of wine while you get your hands on plants this spring!
+All workshops end with you taking home your creation and all workshops led by Gardens' staff or local guest teachers.

 Members: $40 per class (watch your email for your member code!)